syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-legend.md

 ## Customization of border

-The following code snippet shows how to modify the border of the legend in chart.
+The following code snippet illustrates how to modify the border of the legend in chart.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}